Connect with us

 In California, nearly three-quarters of emergency ground ambulance rides result in out-of-network bills.
 The average surprise bill for a ground ambulance ride in California is $1,209, the highest in the nation, according to a December study.

-The new law, which applies to about 14 million Californians enrolled in -regulated commercial health plans, limits how much a non-network ambulance operator can charge patients to the amount they would pay for an in-network ambulance.
+The new law, which applies to about 14 million Californians enrolled in state-regulated commercial health plans, limits how much a non-network ambulance operator can charge patients to the amount they would pay for an in-network ambulance.

 The law also caps bills for uninsured people, stipulating they can’t be charged more than the Medi-Cal or Medicare rate, whichever is greater.
 (Medi-Cal is California’s Medicaid program, providing coverage to people with low incomes or disabilities.)
-And it prohibits ambulance operators and debt collectors from patients to a credit rating agency or taking legal action against them for at least 12 months after the initial bill.
+And it prohibits ambulance operators and debt collectors from reporting patients to a credit rating agency or taking legal action against them for at least 12 months after the initial bill.

 Under current law, people in distress sometimes decline to call an ambulance for fear of a huge bill, putting themselves or a loved one at risk, says Katie Van Deynze, policy and legislative advocate for Health Access California, which sponsored the legislation.
 With the new law, she says, “they will have peace of mind.”

 The advisory committee working on a federal fix agreed last week on nonbinding proposals that would, among other things, prohibit balance billing for the vast majority of ambulance rides and cap patients’ financial liability at $100.
-The committee plans to formally its recommendations to Congress early next year for potential legislation.
+The committee plans to formally report its recommendations to Congress early next year for potential legislation.

 Under California’s new law, patients can expect to save an average of nearly $1,100 per emergency ambulance ride and over $800 per nonemergency ride in the first year, according to a legislative analysis conducted this year.